Provable Coordination for LLM Agents via Message Sequence Charts: Proofs

 For each control construct, we distinguish two projection cases: the owner case, where the true and false branches begin with distinct choice letters (namely \(\IfT{c}{A}\) versus \(\IfF{c}{A}\)), and the recipient case, where they begin with distinct receive events (\(\mathtt{recv}\ A(\vec{y}[\top/y_1])\leftarrow B\) versus \(\mathtt{recv}\ A(\vec{y}[\bot/y_1])\leftarrow B\)).
 In both cases the argument is the same: two traces starting with different initial letters are incomparable by \(\preceq\), and if they begin with the same letter, prefix-freeness follows from IH on the selected branch.

 For the two while-cases, every complete trace has the form

 where \(d^\top\) and \(d^\bot\) are the corresponding top/bot decision letters, \(u_1,\ldots,u_k\in\ltr{A}{S_{\mathit{body}}}\), and \(v\in\ltr{A}{S_{\mathit{exit}}}\).
-If two such traces have different numbers of top-decisions, then at the first position where the shorter one exits and the longer one continues, one sees a \(\bot\)-decision versus a \(\top\)-decision, so neither word is a prefix of the other.
-If the numbers of top-decisions agree, compare the body traces one by one.
-IH on \(S_{\mathit{body}}\) forces equality of each \(u_i\), and IH on \(S_{\mathit{exit}}\) then forces equality of the final exit traces.
+Compare the common iterations from left to right.
+If two corresponding body traces differ, the induction hypothesis on \(S_{\mathit{body}}\) makes them prefix-incomparable, so the complete traces are prefix-incomparable.
+Otherwise all common body traces agree.
+If the iteration counts differ, the next letters are then a \(\bot\)-decision and a \(\top\)-decision, so again neither word is a prefix of the other.
+If the iteration counts agree, prefix-freeness follows from the induction hypothesis on \(S_{\mathit{exit}}\) for the exit traces.
 Hence the complete traces are prefix-free.